-- No single failure within any protection and control system results in a loss of availability or loss of supply - No failure within the protection and control scheme itself goes undetected and should be alarmed, including in SCADA.
+- No single failure within any protection and control system results in a loss of availability or loss of supply - No \failure within the protection and control scheme itself goes undetected and should be alarmed, including in SCADA.
+Any trips (including trips in the control, distribution, auxiliary systems), alarms, abnormalities shall be communicated to SCADA.